 - In Babylon 5, the Shadow starships all used captured lesser races members as pilots fused with the hull.
 Which enables them to be disabled by telepaths.

 - Lexx's 790-model cyborgs consist of robotic heads attached to the decapitated bodies of executed convicts.
-A small cube of human brain tissue is used to give the drone its higher functions, such as the capacity for a (rudimentary) personality.
+A small cube of human brain tissue in the head is used to interface with the body.

 - In Dollhouse people sent to "the Attic" have their brains networked to make Rossum's supercomputer.